Oluwa-gbemi/DSA-PROJECT-/README.md

 ## Project Overview

-This project was carried out as part of a case study at RetailTech Insights.
-It involves analyzing Amazon product review data using Microsoft Excel to generate insights that support product improvement, marketing strategies, and customer engagement.
+This project was completed as part of the learning requirements in the Data Analytics track at Digital Skillup Africa (DSA).
+The goal was to perform an end-to-end analysis on a dataset containing product and customer review information from Amazon.
+The task involved cleaning raw data, deriving insights using Microsoft Excel calculations and pivot tables, and presenting the findings in a structured, interactive Excel dashboard.

 ---